Strategies to prevent heart disease

 - Cholesterol levels.
 Adults generally have their cholesterol measured at least once every four to six years.
 Cholesterol screening usually starts at age 20, though earlier testing may be recommended if you have other risk factors, such as a family history of early-onset heart disease.

 - Type 2 diabetes screening.
 Diabetes is a risk factor for heart disease.
-If you have risk factors for diabetes, such as being overweight or having a family history of diabetes, your doctor may recommend early screening.
-If your weight is normal and you don't have other risk factors for type 2 diabetes, screening is recommended beginning at age 45, with retesting every three years.
+If you have risk factors for diabetes, such as being overweight or having a family history of diabetes, your health care provider may recommend early screening.
+If not, screening is recommended beginning at age 45, with retesting every three years.

-If you have a condition such as high cholesterol, high blood pressure or diabetes, your doctor may prescribe medications and recommend lifestyle changes.
-Make sure to take your medications as your doctor prescribes and follow a healthy-lifestyle plan.
+If you have a condition such as high cholesterol, high blood pressure or diabetes, your health care provider may prescribe medications and recommend lifestyle changes.
+Make sure to take your medications as your health care provider prescribes and follow a healthy-lifestyle plan.

 See more In-depth